balkisous/Push_Swap/README.md

 ## Description 🔍

-This project aims to sort data (Int) on a stack using an additional video stack available as support, with a limited instruction set, in as few moves as possible.
+This project aims to sort data (Int) on a stack using an additional empty stack available as support, with a limited instruction set, in as few moves as possible.
 It has only printed the instruction set, they are defined on the subject file.
 Coded in C, I appreciated playing with linked list and implemented the sorted algorithm. 🔗